dvlprdave/learn-nextjs/notes.md

   export default Index;
 ```

-You should now see the `Header` component on both pages and be able to link back and forth between each link.
+You should now see the `Header` component on both pages and be able to link back and forth between each page.

 ## Layouts

 Taking the concept above of reusable components, we can apply a global layout to our app.

-In the root of our app, create a `layout` folder followed by a `layout.js` file.
+In the root of our app, create a `layout` folder followed by a `layout.js` file within the folder.
 This will hold our `Layout` component and any other associations to our layout we decide to add.

 ```shell
   mkdir layouts